Oreshnik (missile): First operational use

+During the Russo-Ukrainian war, on 20 November 2024, the United States warned Ukraine and other allies about a "potential significant air attack".
+The same day, the U.S. and a number of other countries closed their embassies in Kyiv.

-The Oreshnik saw its first confirmed operational use on 21 November 2024, during the Russo-Ukrainian War.
-The missile was employed in an attack on Ukraine's PA Pivdenmash facility in Dnipro.
+On 21 November, an Oreshnik operational-use missile was employed in an attack on Ukraine's PA Pivdenmash facility in Dnipro.
 Initially, Ukrainian reports speculated that the attack involved an intercontinental ballistic missile; however, subsequent assessments identified the Oreshnik as the weapon used.
 The missile was launched from Astrakhan Oblast, likely the Kapustin Yar training ground.
 It reportedly carried a multiple independently targetable reentry vehicle (MIRV) payload, as suggested by unverified footage.
 Later analyses indicated the strike may not have involved explosives and was potentially intended as a political demonstration.
 According to senior Ukrainian officials, the missile was equipped with "dummy" warheads that lacked explosives, prompting U.S. experts to describe the method as an "expensive way to deliver not that much destruction".
 The launch appears to have been conducted with a lofted trajectory.
-Eyewitnesses reported that 21 November attack on Dnipro, which included Oreshnik strike, triggered explosions lasting up to three hours.
+Eyewitnesses reported that the 21 November attack on Dnipro, which included an Oreshnik strike, triggered explosions lasting up to three hours.
 A director at the Center for Strategic and International Studies said that Oreshnik's warheads, even inert, can cause "a lot of damage" because of the kinetic energy created by their hypersonic speed.
 Satellite images later revealed minimal damage to the roofs of Pivdenmash buildings and to the nearby private sector.

+According to Vladimir Putin, this was a live-fire test.
+Putin stated that the strike was carried out in response to Ukraine's allies permitting the use of ATACMS and Storm Shadow missiles against military targets on Russian territory.
+However, according to Reuters and The New York Times, Russia's Chief of the General Staff Valery Gerasimov admitted in a phone call with U.S. Chairman of the Joint Chiefs of Staff Charles Brown that the strike had been planned long before the Biden administration agreed to allow Ukraine to use American missiles for strikes on Russian territory.
+Prior to the launch, Russia warned the United States about the missile launch through nuclear conflict risk reduction channels 30 minutes beforehand.

-On 31 October 2025, Ukrainian HUR, SBU and Armed Forces claimed to have destroyed a Russian Oreshnik missile system at the Kapustin Yar testing site, leaving two operational.
+On 31 October 2025, Ukrainian HUR, SBU and Armed Forces claimed that during a special operation in the summer of 2023, they had destroyed one Russian Oreshnik missile system at the Kapustin Yar testing site, leaving two operational.
 The exact time of the operation and how it was carried out was not stated.